unosquare/embedio-cli/README.md

 $ embedio-cli
 ```

-By default, all the files inside the folder are been watching and if any change happens on them it would reload the page, you can disable this functionality by passing `--no-watch`
+By default, all the files inside the folder are been watched and if any change happens on them it will reload the page, you can disable this functionality by passing `--no-watch`

 ### Specify folder